c4arl0s/5BranchesII/README.md

 Deleted branch crazy-alt (was d247771).
 ```

-Because we never merged crazy-alt into master, it is lost forever.
+**Because we never merged crazy-alt into master, it is lost forever**.
 However, the crazy branch is still accessible through its commits, which are now reachable via the master branch.
 That is to say, it is still part of the structure of the repository's history, even though we deleted our reference to it.

 ![Screen Shot 2020-05-25 at 19 38 28](https://user-images.githubusercontent.com/24994818/82849830-58901080-9ebf-11ea-9338-d8384871beac.png)

-Fast-forward merges are not reflected in the project history.
+**Fast-forward merges are not reflected in the project history**.
 This is the tangible distinction between fast-forward merges and 3-way merges.
 The next module will discuss the appropiate usage of both and the potential complications of a non-linear history.

 #   * [Rename Branches Local and Remote](https://github.com/c4arl0s/5BranchesIIRysGitTutorial#5-branches-ii-rysgittutorial---content)